TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.vmwaresolutionsbycloudsimple/network-connection-subnets.md

 ## **Recommended Steps**

-* Check if there are firewall rules blocking any outbound traffic. <br>
+* Check if there are firewall rules blocking any outbound traffic
-* Check if the distributed port group has correct VLAN ID. <br>
+* Check if the distributed port group has correct VLAN ID

 ## **Recommended Documents**